llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Column Titles: Highly fluent, Fluent, Some mastery, A little mastery, Not at all, Choose not to respond

-Row Titles: Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any other Indian subcontinental language), Arabic (or any other Mediterranean language), Japanese, Mandarin, Any form of sign language, Choose not to respond
+Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any Indian subcontinental language not listed), Arabic (or any Mediterranean language not listed), Russian (or any Eurasian language not listed), Japanese, Mandarin, Any form of sign language, Choose not to respond

 + *10. Please indicate which technique best describes how you came to learn each of the following languages.*

 Column Titles: Formal educational requirement, Career requirement, Formal education (elective/personal interest), Informal education (hobby), Informal education (as part of communicating with my family and friends), N/A (I do not communicate in this language), Choose not to respond

 Row Titles:
-Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any other Indian subcontinental language), Arabic (or any other Mediterranean language), Japanese, Mandarin, Any form of sign language, Choose not to respond
+Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any Indian subcontinental language not listed), Arabic (or any Mediterranean language not listed), Russian (or any Eurasian language not listed), Japanese, Mandarin, Any form of sign language.

 Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
 The learning of certain languages may take place in formal and informal settings.
 In Saint Lucia, it is highly likely that most language education would be done in a formal school setting.
 Overall, the national heritage language of this island would typically be learned informally.
 Saint Lucian Kwéyòl only recently began being formally taught to young children (between the ages of 6-12) in less than a handful of schools, and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.

 + *11. Please indicate which language frequency category best reflects your typical client interactions.*

 Column Titles: Very Frequently, Frequently, Occasionally, Rarely, Very Rarely, Never

-Row Titles:
-English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any other Indian subcontinental language), Arabic (or any other Mediterranean language), Japanese, Mandarin, Any form of sign language, Choose not to respond
+Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any Indian subcontinental language not listed), Arabic (or any Mediterranean language not listed), Russian (or any Eurasian language not listed), Japanese, Mandarin, Any form of sign language.

 Since this survey is unable to acquire data from past clients, this question serves to address the languages that lawyers commonly encounter.
 The language one speaks is not guaranteed to be what is encountered.
 It will be interesting to note where the client and lawyer languages overlap and where they do not.

-+ *11. Overall, how many languages do you speak, write, and/or read?*

-1

-2

-3

-4

-5+
++ *12.Please indicate if a perceived language barrier has ever limited any of your attorney-client interactions.*

+Yes

+No

+Prefer not to respond

+This question seeks to explore the personal linguistic limitations of lawyers in a multilingual environment.
+This may reinforce the perceived need for lawyers to acquire additional languages.

++ *13. Please indicate if a perceived language barrier has ever limited any of your attorney-client interactions with Saint Lucian Kwéyòl speakers.*

+Yes

+No

-Choose not to respond
+Prefer not to respond

-Once again, apart from modern English, lawyers can claim to be multilingual based on their foundational studies of Latin.
-Specifically requesting quantification the number of languages spoken improves question clarity.
-Since English and Latin are most likely part of a lawyer's education, and French and Spanish are commonly taught in schools, a Saint Lucian Lawyer may have a base of four languages.
-Therefore a lawyer speaking more than four languages may demonstrate high levels of multilingualism, and perhaps creole may be one of the additional languages being acknowledged.
+This question seeks to explore the boundaries of fluency that a lawyer may encounter when attempting to represent local Saint Lucian Kwéyòl (Antillean Creole/Patios) speaking clientele.
+This heritage language is the second most spoken language on the island.
+Reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with the distinct Kwéyòl (Antillean Creole/Patios) speaking background.
+This may establish if there is or is not a need for lawyers to acquire the language.

-+ *12. If you do speak more than one language, has this skill been crucial to representing/communicating with a client?*
++ *14. If you do speak more than one language, please indicate if your multilingual skill was ever crucial to representing a client.*

 Yes